canonical/charmed-aether-sd-core/docs/tutorials/index.md

 product.

 The tutorials have been tested with a variety of users.
-We make every effort to keep them up-to-date and ensure that they are reliable - but if you encounter any problems, we want to help you, so please let us know.
+We make every effort to keep them up-to-date and ensure that they are reliable, but if you encounter any problems, please get in touch, as we want to help you complete the tutorials and have a frictionless experience with Charmed Aether SD-Core.

 ## Table of content